operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_kustomize_manifests.md

       --apis-dir string     Root directory for API type defintions -h, --help                help for manifests
-      --input-dir string    Directory containing existing kustomize files --interactive         When set or no kustomize base exists, an interactive command prompt will be presented to accept non-inferrable metadata
+      --input-dir string    Directory containing existing kustomize files --interactive         When set to false, if no kustomize base exists, an interactive command prompt will be presented to accept non-inferrable metadata
-      --output-dir string   Directory to write kustomize files -q, --quiet               Run in quiet mode
+      --output-dir string   Directory to write kustomize files --package string      Package name
+  -q, --quiet               Run in quiet mode
 ```